 Instructions: Add 1 or 2 teaspoons of grated turmeric to 4 cups of boiling water.
 Allow the mixture to heat on sim for 10 minutes.
 Strain the tea and allow it to cool.

 Quick tip: try adding the following ingredients for an extra kick!

 - Honey to sweeten and add more antimicrobial properties.

 - 1 tablespoon of coconut oil or coconut milk as turmeric needs healthy fats to dissolve properly.

 For hot drink lovers who enjoy green tea but want to keep a handle on anxiety, matcha is a great option.
+If you deal with social anxiety but want a boost of energy, look no further!
 It can be purchased in powder form and used in all kinds of recipes for an earthy green tea flavour.

 Matcha can help with anxiety because it contains an amino acid called L-theanine.
 It slows the racing mind by lowering the level of excitatory brain chemicals linked to stress and anxiety.

 In electroencephalograms (EEG), L-theanine converts bouncy beta-brain waves to the calmer alpha waves and attenuates the caffeine jitters.
 The result is attentive wakefulness, focus, and relaxation without drowsiness.
 This makes it a good option for being mentally productive during the demanding parts of your day.

 Sip this simple matcha on its own or use it as the base in your own hot drink creations!